Hi. It's me,

 I was 21 years old when I returned home from Germany.
 I took a job as a welder fabricator and spent the money I earned on flight school to become a pilot.
 I also attended university, studying aircraft mechanics and aviation management for a little while, but ended up leaving to pursue entrepreneur endeavors instead.

-I started a Youtube channel where I would demonstrate how useful certain free software programs could be.
-After several years, these videos had received a lot of views, and I decided to start making more videos like this.
-I started making them at home, but family distractions made it hard, so I decided to rent some commercial space to use for a quiet office.
+I started a Youtube channel teaching people about free alternatives to paid software, on topics like video editing, music production, animation, and more.
+After several years, these videos had received a lot of views, and I decided to start making more videos.
+I made them at home, then later rented a commercial space to use for an office/studio.
 The previous tenant had ran a computer repair shop out of this space, and it still had their sign out front.
-So I setup my computer and started working on videos, but people would walk in with their computers and ask me to fix them.
-At first I told them that this was no longer a repair shop, but I realized that some of the ‘problems’ that people we’re having with their computers were thing I could fix.
+While I was working, people would walk in with their computers and ask me to fix them.
+At first I told them that this was no longer a repair shop, but I realized that some of the ‘problems’ that people we’re having with their computers were things I could fix.
 I created a price sheet and started accepting peoples computers and fixing them.
-If I didn’t know how to fix it, I would just watch a Youtube video and learn.
+If I didn’t know how to fix it, I would watch a Youtube video and learn.
 I ran this computer repair business for several years, eventually hiring employees to run it, so I could return to making videos, which I did in the basement of the store in the early hours of each morning.
-It was awesome, and a very productive and lucrative time of my life.
+It was awesome, and a very productive and fun time of my life!

 Thats all for now, :)...